6 Best Oil Stocks for Low Oil Prices

 Still, the best oil stocks will survive and likely emerge stronger as the small companies go bankrupt.
 Supply and demand will balance out, but it will take some time.

 Overall, the oil industry isn’t for risk-averse investors.
 But if you can stomach the volatility and hold for a few years, you might far outpace broader market returns.
-It might be one of the best contrarian plays of the decade.
+The best oil and gas stocks might be some of the best contrarian plays of the decade.

 Whether you invest or not, there’s a nice upside.
 Cheap gas at the pump!
 To stay up to date on important market news, you can sign up for our free e-letter.
 It’s packed with insight from investing experts.